National Revolutionary Army: Etymology

-The name National Revolutionary Army was formally adopted by the Chinese Nationalist Party (KMT) following the party's reorganization under Sun Yat-sen's leadership, emphasising its goal of national unification through revolution.
-Prior to 1928, the force was often referred to simply as the Revolutionary Army (革命軍), reflecting its role in the Northern Expedition and other efforts to overthrow regional warlords.
+The name National Revolutionary Army was formally adopted by the KMT following the party's reorganization under Sun Yat-sen, emphasizing its goal of national unification through revolution.
+Prior to 1928, the force was often referred to simply as the Revolutionary Army (革命軍), reflecting its role in overthrowing regional warlords during the Northern Expedition.

-After the formal unification of China under the Nationalist government in 1928, the term National Army (國軍) became more common in official discourse, signifying its position as the regular armed forces of the Republic of China.
+After the formal unification of China under the Nationalist government in 1928, the term National Army (國軍) became more common in official discourse, signifying its position as the regular armed forces of the ROC.

 In Western historiography, the force, particularly the ground arm, has been frequently referred to as the Chinese Nationalist Army to distinguish it from communist military forces.
 Meanwhile, media and historical narratives originating from the People's Republic of China often describe it as the Kuomintang Army (国民党军), underscoring its affiliation with the KMT rather than the state.

 It is worth noting that, in traditional Chinese usage, the term "army" (軍) has often been applied more broadly to refer to the entire armed forces, encompassing the army, navy, and air force.
 This linguistic nuance is also reflected in the naming of the National Revolutionary Army, which, despite its initial composition being primarily ground forces, gradually came to include the early development of the Nationalist government's air force, air defence units, and other military branches.
 It was not until the establishment of the Republic of China Armed Forces in 1947 that the government formally adopted the Western, particularly American, convention of using the term Armed Forces to refer collectively to the three services.

 It should also be noted that within the NRA, the ground forces—excluding specialised branches such as the military police and air defence troops—were indeed referred to in Chinese as the Land Forces (陸軍).
 However, there was no unified or independent General Command specifically overseeing the land force branch in the modern sense; operational command structures were often decentralised and campaign-based, rather than managed through a distinct army headquarters.